Transmission Line Termination Techniques in High-Speed Design

-- “Right the First Time, a Practical Handbook on High Speed PCB and System Design, Volumes 1 & 2,” Zasio and Ritchey, Speeding Edge 2003 and 2006.
+- “Right the First Time, a Practical Handbook on High-Speed PCB and System Design, Volumes 1 & 2,” Zasio and Ritchey, Speeding Edge 2003 and 2006.

-Keeping in mind signal integrity principles as well as transmission lines and termination principles is a task in and of itself.
+Keeping in mind signal integrity principles as well as transmission lines and transmission line termination techniques is a task in and of itself.
 With the right design software, a lot of the work can be done for you, though from the onset of programming the right design rules and having proper signal integrity analysis tools.
 Make sure you’re using the design software which will be doing the work for you.

 With advanced design tools, a unified environment, and industry-standard rule verification included, in Altium Designer you can seamlessly build anything you can imagine.
 Click on the free trial and try it out.